Mon Repos Conservation Park Bundaberg

 • When permitted, only torches of 100 lumens or less can be used.

 • Photography and filming are only permitted during the designated photography time periods announced by your tour guide.
-During this time only photography (limited flash and mobile phone use), videoing without constant light, and use of devices that do not emit an external light, such as a GoPro, are permitted.
+During this time only photography (limited flash and mobile phone use), videoing without constant light, and use of devices that do not emit a visible external light, such as a GoPro, are permitted.

 Before you visit, read about: